 [Section 62 amended by No. 58 of 2010 s.
 176.]

-63. Non-disclosure by auditors
+63. Auditors’ duty of confidentiality

 (1) Except where this Division provides otherwise an auditor shall not divulge to any person, or in any proceeding, any information which he has obtained in the course of conducting any audit under this Division.

 (2) An auditor is not guilty of a breach of subsection (1) by disclosing information —